oradwell/verbose-twit-banner/README.md

 make build
 ```

-Executable will be created as verbose-twit-banner
+Executable will be created as verbose-twit-banner.

 ## Ways of Operation